Vedanta: Pramana

 The different schools of Vedanta have historically disagreed as to which of the six are epistemologically valid.
 For example, while Advaita Vedanta accepts all six pramanas, Vishishtadvaita and Dvaita accept only three pramanas (perception, inference and testimony).

 Advaita considers Pratyakṣa (perception) as the most reliable source of knowledge, and Śabda, the scriptural evidence, is considered secondary except for matters related to Brahman, where it is the only evidence.
-In Vishistadvaita and Dvaita, Śabda, the scriptural testimony, is considered the most authentic means of knowledge instead.
+In Viśiṣṭādvaita and Dvaita, Śabda, the scriptural testimony, is considered the most authentic means of knowledge instead.

-Theories of cause and effect
+Theory of cause and effect

 All schools of Vedanta subscribe to the theory of Satkāryavāda, which means that the effect is pre-existent in the cause.
 But there are two different views on the status of the "effect", that is, the world.
 Most schools of Vedanta, as well as Samkhya, support Parinamavada, the idea that the world is a real transformation (parinama) of Brahman.
 According to Nicholson (2010), "the Brahma Sutras espouse the realist Parinamavada position, which appears to have been the view most common among early Vedantins".
-In contrast to Badarayana, Adi Shankara and Advaita Vedantists hold a different view, Vivartavada, which says that the effect, the world, is merely an unreal (vivarta) transformation of its cause, Brahman.
+In contrast to Badarayana, post-Shankara Advaita Vedantists hold a different view, Vivartavada, which says that the effect, the world, is merely an unreal (vivarta) transformation of its cause, Brahman.

-Overview of the main schools of Vedanta
+Overview of the classical schools of Vedanta

 The Upanishads present an associative philosophical inquiry in the form of identifying various doctrines and then presenting arguments for or against them.
-They form the basic texts and Vedanta interprets them through rigorous philosophical exegesis to defend the point of view of their specific sampradaya.
+They form the basic texts and Vedanta interprets them through polemical philosophical exegesis to defend the point of view of their specific sampradaya.
 Varying interpretations of the Upanishads and their synthesis, the Brahma Sutras, led to the development of different schools of Vedanta over time.

-Vinayak Sakaram Ghate of Bhandarkar Oriental Research Institute conducted a comprehensive comparative analysis of the Brahma Sutra commentaries by Nimbarka, Ramanuja, Vallabha, Shankara and Madhva.
-In his conclusion, Ghate determined that Nimbarka's and Ramanuja's commentaries provide the most accurate interpretation of the Brahma Sutras, considering both the passages that emphasize unity and those that emphasize diversity.
-Gavin Flood suggests that although Advaita Vedanta is the most well-known school of Vedanta and is sometimes wrongly perceived as the sole representation of Vedantic thought, with Shankara being a follower of Saivism, the true essence of Vedanta lies within the Vaisnava tradition and can be considered a discourse within the broad framework of Vaisnavism.
+Gavin Flood suggests that although Advaita Vedanta is the most well-known school of Vedanta and is sometimes wrongly perceived as the sole representation of Vedantic thought, with Shankara being a follower of Shaivism, the true essence of Vedanta lies within the Vaisnava tradition and can be considered a discourse within the broad framework of Vaisnavism.
+Four Vaishnava sampradays are considered to be of special significance based on the teachings of Ramanuja, Madhva, Vallabha, and Nimbarka.

-In the Vaishnava traditions, four sampradays are considered to be of special significance, while the number of prominent Vedanta schools varies among scholars, with some classifying them as three to six.
+The number of classical Vedanta schools varies among scholars, but typically includes three to six or seven: